ClinVar Miner

 GeneDx RCV000782224 SCV001789398 uncertain significance not provided 2021-07-20 criteria provided, single submitter clinical testing Nonsense variant predicted to result in protein truncation or nonsense mediated decay in a gene for which loss-of-function is a known mechanism of disease; Reported previously in an individual undergoing genetic testing for a myopathy or muscular dystrophy phenotype, although no specifics about this individual were described (Zenagui et al., 2018) This variant is associated with the following publications: (PMID: 29792937)

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000454946 SCV003801332 uncertain significance not specified 2023-01-26 criteria provided, single submitter clinical testing Variant summary: CACNA1S c.5104C>T (p.Arg1702X) results in a premature termination codon, predicted to cause a truncation of the encoded protein or absence of the protein due to nonsense mediated decay, which are commonly known mechanisms for disease.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV005239013 SCV003801332 pathogenic Congenital myopathy 18 2025-01-22 criteria provided, single submitter clinical testing Variant summary: CACNA1S c.5104C>T (p.Arg1702X) results in a premature termination codon, predicted to cause a truncation of the encoded protein or absence of the protein due to nonsense mediated decay, which are commonly known mechanisms for disease.
 The variant allele was found at a frequency of 9.2e-05 in 251228 control chromosomes.
-The observed variant frequency is approximately 73 fold of the estimated maximal expected allele frequency for a pathogenic variant in CACNA1S causing autosomal dominant Hypokalemic Periodic Paralysis phenotype (1.3e-06), strongly suggesting that the variant is benign. c.5104C>T has been reported in the literature as a compound heterozygous genotype with other loss of function (LOF) variants in the CACNA1S gene in at-least two individuals affected with features of Myopathies and muscular dystrophies (Zenagui_2018, captured in Juntas_2021), and/or neuromuscular disease with neonatal respiratory distress (example, Franois-Heude_2021).
-These data indicate that the variant may be associated with disease.
-However, to our knowledge, this variant has not been reported in settings of dominantly inherited Hypokalemic Periodic Paralysis or other CACNA1S-related disease.
+This frequency is not significantly higher than estimated for a pathogenic variant in CACNA1S causing Congenital myopathy 18-AR, allowing no conclusion about variant significance. c.5104C>T has been reported in the literature in individuals affected features of Myopathies and muscular dystrophies (Zenagui_2018, captured in Juntas_2021), and/or neuromuscular disease with neonatal respiratory distress (example, Franois-Heude_2021).
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-Five clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014 without evidence for independent evaluation (Pathogenic, n=1; VUS, n=4).
-Some submitters cite overlapping evidence utilized in the context of this evaluation.
-Based on the evidence outlined above, due to ambiguity related to the exact inheritance pattern (dominant or recessive), molecular mechanism of disease and the clinical validity of the reported association(s), the variant was classified as uncertain significance.
+The following publications have been ascertained in the context of this evaluation (PMID: 29792937, 34440373, 33667896).
+ClinVar contains an entry for this variant (Variation ID: 402469).
+Based on the evidence outlined above, the variant was classified as pathogenic.

 Gharavi Laboratory, Columbia University RCV000782224 SCV000920711 uncertain significance not provided 2018-09-16 no assertion criteria provided research